After graduation, how do I find a doctor?

 - Whether patients may choose the specialist they want to see

-- Rapport with the physician (during your first visit)
+- Rapport with the health care provider during the first visit

 If you have an immediate health concern, it’s recommended that you seek emergency medical care, regardless of your insurance situation.
 Also, seeing a health care provider is as much about keeping you healthy as it is making you better when you’re sick.
 Check out healthfinder.gov to find out what preventative services may be recommended as well as other information about personal wellness strategies — because you’re also a part of the team that helps keep you healthy.
 Entering the “real world” can be daunting, but hopefully you now feel fully armed with the information you need to pick your new health care provider(s).

 May good health be with you — no matter where you end up!